soramitsukhmer/.github/.github/ISSUE_TEMPLATE/add_task.md

 ---
-name: Create a new Task
+name: Add Task
-about: Create a new task for this project
+about: Add a new task for this project
 title: ''
-labels: 'task,feature'
+labels: ['task', 'feature']
 assignees: ''

 ---